 Yes, Travelers insurance rates are competitive, as the company is one of the 10 cheapest insurers nationally, according to WalletHub data.
-Travelers car insurance costs an average of $691 annually, or $58 per month.
+Travelers car insurance costs an average of $639 per year, or $53 per month.

 Travelers’ car insurance rates are based on your driving record and experience, along with factors like the type of car you drive, your ZIP code, your insurance history, and more.
 Your coverage and deductible choices also impact your final quote, as do your eligibility for discounts.